A Guide to Review and Appeal Hearings

 Did you know?

 As an administrative tribunal, the Board is bound by the open court principle.
-This is the idea that decision-making processes should be open to the public.
-At the Board, it means that we depersonalize and publish our hearing schedule and decisions online.
-Our decisions are available on the Canadian Legal Information Institute's website and are searchable by keyword.
+This means that our hearings, our decisions and our adjudicative records are open to the public.
+However, we recognize the importance of privacy and strive to balance openness with the need to protect personal information.
+We depersonalize and publish our decisions online.
+Our decisions are available on the Canadian Legal Information Institute’s website and are searchable by key word.

 Top of Page